NeelParihar/NeelParihar/README.md

 ## Hi there! 👋

-My name is Neel Parihar and I'm a Software Developer/Full Stack Engineer who is exploring building new projects and ideas.
+I'm a Software Developer/Full Stack Engineer who is exploring building new projects and ideas.
 <br/>

 <br/>